YourRoots by Genomelink

 Children(s): Mary Folglesong

-The story of Rachel Jane Amos began in 1818 in Maryland, United States.
-Rachel Jane Amos married Peter Foglesong, and had children including Mary Minerva 'Minnie' Folglesong.
+Rachel Jane Amos was born in 1818 in Maryland, United States, the child of James Amos And Sarah Friend Swingley.
+Rachel Jane Amos married Peter Foglesong, and had children including Mary Minerva Minnie Folglesong.
 Rachel Jane Amos passed away in 1886 in Preston County, West Virginia, United States of America.

 Find more search results for Rachel Amos